How to Keep an Ant Colony

 Light Method

 Simply shine a light or expose your colony to light while they are attached to a new nest via tubing or tape, and keep the new nest dark.
 Make sure the light isn’t too hot.
-The ants will hopefully begin moving, and once they’re done, detach the old nest and dump out any stragglers into the outworld.
+The ants will hopefully begin moving within a few minutes of discovering the new home, and once they’re done, detach the old nest and dump out any stragglers into the outworld.
+It may take some time (possibly hours or days) for the ants to decide that the new nest is a good home.

 Sunlight Method